 Vaal Righteous Fire

 Sockets and Links

-For map clearing: Cyclone - CwC lv 15, Inspiration, Arcane Surge, Elemental Proliferation (5S), Hypothermia (6S).
+For map clearing: Cyclone - CwC lv 15, Inspiration, Power Charge on Critical, Increased Critical Damage (5S), Energy Leech (6S).
 Cyclone must be linked to CwC.
 You don't need to link anything else.
 Icestorm automatically uses all support gems in the staff.
 Keep CwC at lv 15-16 for math reasons.

-For single target: Intensify, Inspiration, Arcane Surge, Concentrated Effect, Elemental Focus (5S), Cold Penetration (6S).
+For single target: Intensify, Inspiration, Power Charge on Critical, Concentrated Effect, Increased Critical Damage (5S), Cold Penetration (6S).
 No links required.

-You can kill most bosses even with your AoE freezing staff that you use for clearing the map.
+You can kill most bosses even with your map clearing staff.
 But they die a lot faster with a dedicated single target setup.

 5L: CWDT lv 1 - Ball Lightning lv 1 - Hextouch (20/20) - Frostbite (lv 20) - Punishment (lv 20)

 Important: CWDT and BL need to be lv 1, do not level these gems!
 Hextouch can be any level, 20/20 is highly recommended.
 The curses must be lv 6 or higher, level them up.
 This setup will not work with low level curse gems or high level CWDT/BL.
 You want this link to trigger as often as possible, so CWDT must stay at lv 1.
 Curses lower than lv 6 will get triggered by CWDT directly, apply to a small area and eat all your mana.